All Episodes

 It's all there.

-And the way Nunes laid all of this out today, you know, he said, you know, here we are, Mr. Chairman.
+And the way Nunes laid all of this out today, you know, he said, you know, here we are, Mr. Chairman, to hearing on the Mueller report, you know, more than two years, more than two since Democrats from this committee, yeah, he's talking about, you know, the cowardly shift and the rest of them.

-And more than two years, they have perpetrated a hoax on the American people, and they have known.
+And more than two years, they have perpetrated a hoax on the American people and they have known.

 And they've used nothing but bought and paid for Russian lies in terms of their basis of fact that has always been a lie.

-The endless hysteria that the media, the Democrats, their anonymous intelligence source leakers that we know who they are, you know, almost, you know, breathlessly thinking on a daily basis, triumphantly publishing the next bombshell and the next bombshell and the next bombshell, in some cases based on classified documents and reporters that they've never seen.
+The endless hysteria that the media, the Democrats, they're anonymous intelligence source leakers that we know who they are, you know, almost, you know, breathlessly thinking on a daily basis, triumphantly publishing the next bombshell and the next bombshell and the next bombshell, in some cases based on classified documents and reporters that they've never seen.

-And they take on, well, if they say it, it's got to be true.
+They're just fed and they take on, well, if they say it, it's got to be true.

 The scheme has now been exposed, as Nunes called it, imploded.